U.S. Department of Transportation

 |✓||Number of Non-motorized Fatalities and Non-motorized Serious Injuries|

-FHWA will assess State safety performance target achievement to determine whether States have met or made significant progress toward meeting their performance targets, per 23 U.S.C.
+FHWA will assess State safety performance target achievement to determine whether States have met or made significant progress toward meeting their safety performance targets, per 23 U.S.C.
 148(i).
 At least 4 out of the 5 safety performance targets must be either met or the actual outcome for the target is better than baseline performance to make significant progress.

 If the actual outcome for a performance measure is equal to or less than the target, the target has been met.